 Conclusion

-Carpal tunnel surgery is best performed by a hand surgeon due to the complexity of the surgery and to minimize the associated risks.
-Patients who have endoscopic carpal tunnel surgery have been proven to have less postoperative scar pain and quicker return to work than those who have open surgery.
+Carpal tunnel surgery should preferably be performed by a hand surgeon due to the complexity of the operation and to minimize the associated risks.
+Patients who have undergone endoscopic carpal tunnel surgery have been proven to have less postoperative pain due to scarring and return to work faster than those who have undergone open surgery.